EmbodiedCognition/py-c3d/docs/examples.md

 Editing c3d files is possible by combining the use of `c3d.reader.Reader` and `c3d.writer.Writer` instances through the `c3d.reader.Reader.to_writer` method.
-To edit a file, open a file stream and pass it to a `c3d.reader.Reader` instance.
-Convert it using the `c3d.reader.Reader.to_writer` method to create an independent `c3d.writer.Writer` instance containing a heap copy of the file contents.
+To edit a file, open a file stream and pass it to the `c3d.reader.Reader` constructor.
+Use the `c3d.reader.Reader.to_writer` method to create an independent `c3d.writer.Writer` instance containing a heap copy of its file contents.
-Rereading the data frames from the reader and inserting them in reverse into the writer will then create a looped version of the .c3d file!
+Rereading data frames from the reader and inserting them in reverse will then create a looped version of the original motion sequence!

     import c3d